Tailhook scandal: Political and social impact

-Tailhook focused the US military on the issue of sexual harassment and assault in its ranks.
+Tailhook focused the U.S. military on the issue of sexual harassment and assault in its ranks.
 In 1996, for example, a DoD survey of 90,000 service members found that 55 percent of uniformed women had experienced sexual harassment at least once over the previous year.
-Embarrassed by these reports on the extent of the problem in their organizations, the US military services made greater efforts to address the problem, including increased training and more severe prosecutions.
+Embarrassed by these reports on the extent of the problem in their organizations, the U.S. military services made greater efforts to address the problem, including increased training and more severe prosecutions.

-In a contrary view, critics alleged that sensitivity over Tailhook caused too much political correctness or "witch hunts" to be involved in US military decision-making.
+In a contrary view, critics alleged that sensitivity over Tailhook caused excessive political correctness or "witch hunts" to be involved in U.S. military decision-making.
 One example cited was Lieutenant Rebecca Hansen, who washed out of Navy flight school in 1993 and alleged that she was the victim of sexual harassment at the school.
 Vice Chief of Naval Operations, Admiral Stanley R. Arthur, ruled that there was no evidence of harassment and upheld the dismissal of Hansen from the flight program.
 Independent inquiries by the Navy and DoD inspector general offices confirmed Arthur's decision.
-Hansen's home state Senator, David Durenberger, however, demanded that Arthur's name be withdrawn from future command nominations, and Navy CNO Boorda acquiesced on June 24, 1994.
+Hansen's home state Senator, David Durenberger, however, demanded that Arthur's name be withdrawn from future command nominations, and Boorda, now CNO, acquiesced on June 24, 1994.
 The next day, Senator Daniel Inouye criticized the Navy for the decision, saying, "Have we come to this-where facts no longer matter, where appearances and imagery rule, where symbolism and symbolic value drive out realism and truth?
 We were appalled by the Navy's Tailhook scandal.
 But we have to stop this cycle of character assassinations by insinuation."

 In the wake of Tailhook, sexual harassment and assault complaints filed by female servicemembers greatly increased.
 The increase was attributed, in part, to military women feeling more confident and empowered to report actual abuses, believing that their reports would be taken seriously and they would not face retaliation.
 Male servicemen, however, claimed that many of the complaints were false and/or exaggerated, filed because the women involved did not fear punishment for making a false report, or believed that their report would be found credible no matter how specious, because of the political climate.
 As a result, it was reported that male servicemen began to avoid their female counterparts, and otherwise took precautionary measures when interacting with them, such as ensuring that there was always a witness to their conversations.

-Since the 1990s, the US military has periodically been involved in sexual harassment or sexual assault controversies that receive widespread media attention and recriminations.
+Since the 1990s, the U.S. military has periodically been involved in sexual harassment or sexual assault controversies that receive widespread media attention and recriminations.
 In media reports on the incidents, the Tailhook scandal is usually mentioned.